Workforce Development Board of Herkimer, Madison & Oneida Counties, Inc.

 News & Updates

-Full time - 35 Hours per week OR Part time - 20 Hours per week The Case Manager will be responsible for recruitment, intake and case management of participants; oversee training and/or employment placement of participants; and coordinate servic...
+The Case Manager will be responsible for recruitment, intake and case management of participants; oversee training and/or employment placement of participants; and coordinate services with partner training providers and employers.
+Required Ski...

 Contact us